WOC (AM)

-WOC (1420 kHz) is a commercial AM radio station, licensed to Davenport, Iowa, and serving the Quad Cities of Iowa and Illinois.
-It broadcasts a news/talk format.
-WOC is among America's oldest radio stations and is owned by iHeartMedia, Inc. Its studios are at 3535 East Kimberly Road in Davenport (along with co-owned KCQQ, KMXG, KUUL, WFXN and WLLR-FM).
-Its transmitter is located at an antenna farm in Bettendorf, Iowa, near the campus of Scott Community College.
-(WOC is the only remaining AM station at this site, as all the other transmitters are for FM and TV.)
+WOC (1420 kHz) is a commercial radio station, licensed to Davenport, Iowa, and serving the Quad Cities area with a news/talk radio format.
+WOC is among America's oldest radio stations and is owned by iHeartMedia, Inc. Its studios are located on East Kimberly Road in Davenport, and its transmitter is located at an antenna farm in Bettendorf, Iowa.
 WOC broadcasts with 5,000 watts, using a directional antenna to avoid interfering with other stations on 1420 kHz.

-WOC's most famous former employee was future U.S. President Ronald "Dutch" Reagan, who got his start in radio there in 1932, broadcasting football games, after having played football at Eureka College in nearby Eureka, Illinois.

 Programming

 Weekdays begin with a news and interview program hosted by Doug Wagner and shared with co-owned WMT in Cedar Rapids.
 In afternoon drive time, another Iowa-based program is heard, hosted by Simon Conway from co-owned WHO in Des Moines.
 The rest of the weekday schedule is nationally syndicated talk shows, mostly from Premiere Networks: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Joe Pags Show, Coast to Coast AM with George Noory and Markley, VanCamp & Robbins.

 Weekends feature shows on money, home repair, technology and the law.
 Syndicated programs include The Kim Komando Show, Bill Handel on the Law, At Home with Gary Sullivan, Armstrong & Getty, The Ben Ferguson Show and Sunday Nights with Bill Cunningham.
 Some weekday shows are repeated and some hours are paid brokered programming.
-Fox News Radio supplies national news at the beginning of each hour.
-The station also carries University of Iowa Hawkeyes sports.
+Fox News Radio supplies national news at the beginning of each hour, while local news and weather updates are provided by former sister station KWQC-TV.
+The station is also the Quad Cities affiliate for University of Iowa Hawkeyes sports.